jonifreidkes/MSE/EIM/README.md

 # Electronic Instruments and Measurements
 ## Welcome!
-In this repository you can find the coursework projects from 2017 written in spanish.
-Main topics you can find:
+In this repository you can find coursework projects from 2017 written in spanish.
+Main topics:

 - Audio Engineering
 - Electronic Measurements